fedepenic/Pandemic-Forecasting/README.md

 In order to run the program on unix like systems, open a terminal on the project directory and type the following two commands:

 ```
-run main.go
+$ go run main.go
-python prediction.py
+$ python prediction.py
 ```

-Alternatively, an script could be made in order to run both commands with a single instruction, similar to what was done on Windows.
+Alternatively, a script could be made in order to run both commands with a single instruction, similar to what was done on Windows.